feature23/syncerbell/Syncerbell.EntityFrameworkCore/README.md

 - `ProgressValue` for tracking current progress amount
 - `ProgressMax` for tracking maximum progress value
 - `RecordCount` for tracking total number of records processed
+- `QueueMessageId` for tracking message IDs when fanning out sync operations via a queue
+- `QueuedAt` for tracking when sync operations are queued

 If you are upgrading from an earlier version and not using dacpac deployment, you need to run the following SQL script to add the new columns: